gesquive/templr/docs/index.md

 # Rule Template Helper Functions

-`shield` has a number of string and networking helper functions that can be used in the rule templates.
-An example config can be found [here](https://github.com/gesquive/shield/blob/master/pkg/rules.example.yml).
+`templr` has a number of string and networking helper functions that can be used in the rule templates.
+An example config can be found [here](https://github.com/gesquive/templr/blob/master/pkg/rules.example.yml).

 ## slice
 `slice` returns the given arguments as an iterable list: